 But native features of Google Meet don’t have breakout room options, unlike Zoom.
-You can still use the feature with the help of the Google Meet Breakout Rooms extension.
-It is your one-click answer to enhance meeting productivity.

 This extension for Google Meet allows you to seamlessly move across meeting rooms and overview them in tiled or tab format.
 You can add participants to specific rooms, close or end rooms, or remove all participants from a room.

 An outstanding feature of this add-on is broadcasting a common message (audio and video) to every subgroup room simultaneously—which is an effective way to share a message with every attendee.

 11. Visual Effects for Google Meet

 With the Visual Effects for Google Meet extension, you can add different effects in your backgrounds like Bubbles, Cube, Sunglasses, Screen Text, Freeze, Contrast, Inverse, Pixelate, and Green Screen.
 This extension falls in the category of appearance-centric Google Meet add-ons, helps hide a messy background, and adds visual appeal to the display.

 12. React: Emoji, GIFs & Filters for Google Meet

 Use emoji, GIFs, and video filters during Google Meet or Hangouts call with React add-on.
 This extension allows you to react to what participants are saying without interrupting the flow of conversation.